viqueen/devbox/README.md

 # update the following to match your context path and port
 atlas pi confluence 8080

 # setup an smtp server
 confdev post setup smtp-server
 # create multiple users
 confdev post setup users
 ```

+> :information_source: These are the basics, but I trust you can poke around the repo to find out how to tune
+> the options so the scripts are interacting correctly with the confluence instance you are running (in terms of port, context path, user creds)
+> This whole repo is designed for simplicity and ease of use, so I do not want to overload it with tons of configurations

 ### Elastic scripts